bertt/mapbox-vector-tile-cs/README.md

 # mapbox-vector-tile-cs

-Decode a Mapbox vector tile into a collection of GeoJSON FeatureCollection objects.
+A .NET library for decoding a Mapbox vector tile into a collection of GeoJSON FeatureCollection objects.

 For each layer there is one GeoJSON FeatureCollection.
 Code is tested using the Mapbox tests from

 https://github.com/mapbox/vector-tile-js

+Dependencies: GeoJSON.NET, JSON.NET, protobuf-net

 # Usage